seojis/shooting-game/README.md

 ### It's a game of shooting a meteorite with a missile.
 A shooting game created through Python and pygame Library.

 All thanks  to  [Lee Soo-an](https://www.youtube.com/@user-ss5no9xw6e) for making great tutorials.
 This project is inspired from his YouTube: [Creating a Shooting Game with Python](https://youtu.be/-e_5sOsKqrU) We have included the author's code.
-As for the change, I changed it so that the meteorite display and the meteorite speed drop randomly.
+As for the change, We changed it so that the meteorite display and the meteorite speed drop randomly.

 # Requirements: (with versions we tested on)